UBC-MDS/shiny_hotel_booking/README.md

 -   `The interactivity control box`: This section of the dashboard enables the user to filter the data based on the date, hotel type, etc. to generate their desired plots.
 -   `The map box`: This section contains an interactive map of countries that is highlighted based on the user's metric of choice.
--   `The chart box`: This section presents four plots that each of the representing one metric that user has selected to show.
+-   `The chart box`: This section presents up to four plots of the metrics that the user chooses for the given filters.

+The interactivity control box will allow the user to choose filters for the data based on some of the data set features and metrics that the user wants to view in the map box and the chart box sections.
+The metrics could include things such as the total bookings for a country, the average price of bookings in a country, etc. The filters will be in the form of a date range of bookings, a dropdown list to select the hotel type and a dropdown list to select multiple countries.
+Users will then be able to compare the distributions of the metrics in the chart box section to see if certain countries have the amenities or hindrances, within range of the given filters.

 ## Sketch